ICD-Code I42.80: Arrhythmogenic right ventricular cardiomyopathy [ARVCM]

 The heart pumps blood through the body.
 Inside the heart are 4 chambers.
 There are 2 heart atria and 2 ventricles.
 Both heart atria and both ventricles are separated from each other by a partition.
-The heart is composed of a thick muscle layer and a thin membrane in the heart interior.
+The heart is composed of a thick layer of muscle and a thin membrane inside the heart.
 An external sac, the pericardium, surrounds the heart.
-This sac consists of a tight membrane.
+This sac consists of a protective membrane.

-The symptoms depend on how much the heart muscle is changed.
-For example, if the heart can no longer properly fill with blood, the blood may accumulate in the body.
-The legs can then swell up or other organs are damaged.
+The other symptoms depend on how much the heart muscle has changed.
+The heart no longer being able to fill with blood properly means the blood can accumulate in the body.
+The legs can then swell up or other organs can be damaged.
 If the heart is no longer able to pump vigorously, you may feel tired or get shortness of breath.
-If the heart is damaged, it may also have an irregular beat.

 Additional indicator